s-bose7/asc-cms-api/README.md

         "id": 2,
         "courseTitle": "Introduction to Compiler Design",
         "courseCode": "CS 101",
-        "courseDescription": "This course provides an introduction to modern compilers."
+        "courseDescription": "This course provides an introduction to modern compilers", "createdAt": "2024-08-24"
     }
 }'
 ```